Osama-Al-Twaime/averroes-task/readme.md

 There is a .env.example to look at the secrets that you need

-you will need to mount a volume using docker so the data don't go by using the following commands
+You will need to mount a volume using docker so the data don't go by using the following commands

 `mkdir -p $HOME/docker/volumes/postgres`

 `docker run --rm   --name pg-docker -e POSTGRES_PASSWORD=postgres -d -p 5432:5432 -v $HOME/docker/volumes/postgres:/var/lib/postgresql/data  postgres`

+To see the docs go to :- `http://localhost:3000/docs`